The Secret To Getting Ahead When Responding To RFPs

 Content questions

-A great way to differentiate your RFP proposal above the rest is to ask questions about how it was created – this provides you with an opportunity to complement the business.
-Alongside gaining critical information such as: whether it is one person or a project team from different disciplines across the organization, whether the company uses social media to connect with customers, what research has been done and how long the sales process usually is.
+A great way to differentiate your RFP proposal from the rest is to ask questions about how it was created – this allows you to complement the business.
+It is also important to gain critical information such as whether it is one person or a project team from different disciplines across the organization, whether the company uses social media to connect with customers, what research has been done, and how long the sales process usually takes.
 To do this, you can say:

 Post-process questions

-Once you understand this, you can move on to asking questions about the post RFP process.
+Once you understand this, you can ask questions about the post-RFP process.
 This method gives you a chance to consider their responses to questions such as:

 • Who will review the RFPs?